CityOfZion/neo-tools/README.md

 node new_transaction_alert_loop.js -i 0 -H -t -w 1

-# Watch the default wallet address on main net for new transactions older than 7 minutes and send an email
+# Watch the default wallet address on main net for new transactions younger than 7 minutes and send an email
-node new_transaction_alert_loop.js -n main -o 7
+node new_transaction_alert_loop.js -n main -y 7

 ```